nunopicado/libeay32/README.md

 to whom this code's credit is due.
 If you think it might be you, please feel free to let me know so I can act accordingly.

+EDIT: Turns out I had saved the source from which I took the libeay.ext.pas code, having it written in this unit.
+Its from the project Delphi On Rails, to which credit for the remaining code is due.

 License (from original libeay32.pas)
 =======